Do Go On - 397 - Aviator Charles Kingsford Smith

 We have not helped you there, Lauren.

-If you were looking for help.
+If you're looking for help.

-We don't listen to the podcast if that makes you feel any better.
+We don't listen to the podcast, if that makes you feel any better.

 You used to, though, didn't you?